Indices of economic freedom: World Survey of Economic Freedom – Freedom House

-Critical analysis
+Meta analysis

 In a review of the literature, Lawson and Hall documented that "[o]ver two-thirds of these studies found economic freedom to correspond to a 'good' outcome such as faster growth, better living standards, more happiness, etc. Less than 4% of the sample found economic freedom to be associated with a 'bad' outcome such as increased income inequality."
 Furthermore, supporters contend that the size of government has shown correlations with negative growth.